MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - In the cloud, use different consumer groups on Event Hubs to separate out different streams of data, for Alarms can be handled and scaled differently from a Telemetry.

 - In the cloud, use IoT Hub routes to separate out different streams of data, with filtering and separate endpoints.
-Note that IoT Hub message routing will add some latency.
+IoT Hub message routing will add some latency.

 #### Optimize connectivity